syncfusion-content/wpf-docs/wpf/Image-Editor/Zooming.md

 ## Mouse wheel

-You can also zoom an image using mouse wheel.
+You can also zoom an image using the mouse wheel.
 Based on the mouse wheel, delta images will be zoomed from the cursor position.

 ![ImageEditor](Images/ZoomedImage.png)